abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 ### Header

-The “header” portion of the report will include data about the entity creating the report.
+The "header" portion of the report will include data about the entity creating the report.
 The fields will be:

 version:       This is a string provided by the report generator.
 This allows